NIH-NICHD/Data-Linkage-Governance/README.md

 These project materials and resources will help researchers and data stewards ensure that dataset linkages are appropriate:

 * A metadata schema to annotate data governance information relevant to accessing, sharing, linking, and using individual-level participant data.
-For documentation, visit the [Data Governance Metadata Schema User Guide](MetadataSchema)
+For documentation, visit the [Data Governance Metadata Schema User Guide](MetadataSchema).

 * A report of considerations for linking datasets in a federated data ecosystem based on findings from existing record linkage implementations.
 For the full report, visit [Privacy Preserving Record Linkage (PPRL) for Pediatric COVID-19 Studies](https://www.nichd.nih.gov/sites/default/files/inline-files/NICHD_ODSS_PPRL_for_Pediatric_COVID-19_Studies_Public_Final_Report_508.pdf).